Manichaeism: Life of Mani

-While Manichaeism was spreading, existing religions such as Zoroastrianism were still prevalent, and Christianity was gaining social and political influence.
-Although having fewer adherents, Manichaeism won the support of many high-ranking political figures.
-With the assistance of the Sasanian Empire, Mani began missionary expeditions.
-After failing to win the favour of the next generation of Persian royalty and incurring the disapproval of the Zoroastrian clergy, Mani is reported to have died in prison awaiting execution by the Persian emperor Bahram I. The date of his death is estimated at 276–277 CE.
+During the spread of Manichaeism, established religions like Zoroastrianism remained prevalent, while early Christianity was gaining both social and political influence.
+Despite having fewer followers, Manichaeism attracted the support of several high-ranking political figures.
+With the backing of the Sasanian Empire, Mani embarked on missionary expeditions.
+However, after failing to gain the favor of the next generation of Persian royalty and facing disapproval from the Zoroastrian clergy, Mani was imprisoned and ultimately died awaiting execution by the Persian emperor Bahram I. His death is estimated to have occurred around 276–277 CE.